 Wrong.
 This opinion is the opposite of myth 2: People saying that they will sue you if you use services like WhatsApp because you shared their phone number with the company.

 Keep in mind: The GDPR “does not apply to the processing of personal data […] by a natural person in the course of a purely personal or household activity” (GDPR, Article 2).
 This means that the GDPR—and most national data protection laws—don’t apply if you process personal data of your family members or friends for “purely personal” purposes.

 Conclusion and further information

 No, data protection won’t be 100% identical in all EU member states soon, and many aspects of the GDPR are already part of previous national laws.
 Moreover, don’t assume that reading the GDPR is enough to know every aspect of data protection in the EU.

 - The term “processing” within the scope of the GDPR means “any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as”:

 - erasure or destruction

-- the GDPR doesn’t define technical aspects of data protection.
-For example, Article 32 mentions “encryption of personal data”, however, there are no minimum requirements like “use AES-256” defined.
+- The GDPR doesn’t define the technical aspects of data protection.
+For example, Article 32 mentions “encryption of personal data”; however, there are no minimum requirements like “use AES-256.”

-- there is another upcoming regulation (ePrivacy Regulation) which will replace the European “Regulation on Privacy and Electronic Communications” from 2002.
+- There is another upcoming regulation (ePrivacy Regulation) that will replace the European “Regulation on Privacy and Electronic Communications” from 2002.
 This regulation focuses on electronic communications data that qualify as personal data.